jackbenn/gengo/README.md

 flask run
 ```

-Note the web app is really just experimental so far.
+Note that this is still in pre-alpha and is mostly useful for understanding the game.